-The dashboard of the Siren Marine app shows key boat system status at a glance, from anywhere you can get online with your smartphone, tablet or desktop computer.
+The dashboard of the Siren Marine app shows key boat systems status at a glance, from anywhere you can get online with your smartphone, tablet or desktop computer.

-Is your pride and joy—your baby—going to be OK until the next time you return?
+Is your pride and joy going to be okay until the next time you return?

 Boat owners, do you worry about your boat when it is all alone in its slip or on its trailer?
-We sure do, and that's why we're excited about a bunch of new electronic gadgets that give us some help with our peace of mind.
-It's the Connected Boat, using your smartphone, the Internet and new technology, and giving you the power to know—wherever you are—that your boat is safe, secure and ready to enjoy.
+Sure you do!
+And that's why we're excited about a bunch of new electronic gadgets that give us some peace of mind.
+It's the Connected Boat.
+Using your smartphone or tablet and Wi-Fi, you'll have the power to know—wherever you are—that your boat is safe, secure and ready to enjoy.

 Where's my boat?

 Monitor your boat, track its location and status, control onboard systems such as cabin and cockpit lights, air conditioning, battery switches or bilge pumps and keep your vessel secure, almost anywhere in the world.
-This new Monitoring, Tracking and Control (MTC) system utilizes the global 3G cell phone network, the Internet of Things and an app you can view on your smartphone, tablet or desktop computer.
+This Monitoring, Tracking and Control (MTC) system utilizes the global 3G cell phone network, Wi-Fi and an app you can view on your smartphone, tablet or desktop computer.

-Siren Marine users receive instant alerts if someone tries to break in, there's water leaking into the bilge, shore power is disconnected, the refrigerator stops working, or the boat moves from its historical GPS position.
-Monitoring your boat via the Internet is not new, but what is new and unique is that Siren Marine's device also lets you control your boat's systems using remote switching.
+Siren Marine users receive instant alerts if someone tries to break in, there's water leaking into the bilge, shore power is disconnected, the refrigerator stops working, or the boat moves from its customary GPS position.
+Monitoring your boat via the Internet is not new, but with the right additional sensors installed, Siren Marine's device lets you control your boat's systems using remote switching and wireless monitoring.
 You can switch on a battery bank, control a bilge pump, or even turn the air conditioner on so the boat will be cool when your guests arrive.

 The heart of Siren's system is the MTC Device, an onboard black box that aggregates data from sensors on your boat and communicates with you using the GSM 3G cellular network.
 It monitors your boat's location and battery voltage, right out of the box.

-Add wired or wireless motion detectors, reed switches and canvas snap sensors, and you'll know if someone breaks in.
+Add wired or wireless motion detectors, entry sensors, reed switches and canvas snap sensors, and you'll know if someone breaks in.
 You can then remotely sound a loud alarm, disconnect the boat's main battery or switch on some bright lights to scare the intruder off.
-Siren Marine's MTC allows you to switch up to four light-duty circuits (less than one amp each) or control high-amperage circuits with a Blue Sea Systems Remote Battery Switch.
+Siren Marine's MTC allows you to switch up to four light-duty circuits (less than one amp each) or control high-amperage circuits with a Blue Sea Systems Remote Battery Switch (sold separately).